mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 Asanga, one of the famous Buddhist scholars in ancient times, had a commentary to this verse.
 He says:

-> The Tatagatha’s nirvana is neither the same as the conditioned world in causation, nor different from it.
+> The Tathagata’s nirvana is neither the same as the conditioned world in causation, nor different from it.
 Partly because even after entering nirvana, Buddhas appear as Nirmanakaya Buddha in the world to preach, and partly because the characteristics of all conditioned beings are considered from the nine points of view, with their right knowledge.
 >
 > (Source of translation unknown.)